Willy Wonka & the Chocolate Factory: Development

-The idea for adapting the book into a film came about when director Mel Stuart's ten-year-old daughter read the book and asked her father to make a film out of it, with "Uncle Dave" (producer David L. Wolper, who was not related to the Stuarts) producing it.
-Stuart showed the book to Wolper, who happened to be in the midst of talks with the Quaker Oats Company regarding a vehicle to introduce a new candy bar from its Chicago-based Breaker Confections subsidiary (since renamed the Willy Wonka Candy Company and sold to Nestlé).
+The idea for adapting the book into a film came about when director Mel Stuart's 10-year-old daughter, Madeline (who makes a cameo appearance in the film as "Madeline Durkin", a classmate of Charlie's), read the book and asked her father to make a film out of it, with "Uncle Dave" (producer David L. Wolper, who was not related to the Stuarts) producing.
+Stuart showed the book to Wolper, who happened to be in the midst of talks with the Quaker Oats Company regarding a vehicle to introduce a new candy bar from its Chicago-based Breaker Confections subsidiary (subsequently renamed The Willy Wonka Candy Company and sold to Nestlé).
 Wolper persuaded the company, which had no previous experience in the film industry, to buy the rights to the book and finance the picture for the purpose of promoting a new Quaker Oats "Wonka Bar".

+Writing

 Wolper and Roald Dahl agreed that Dahl would also write the screenplay.
 Though credited for the film, Dahl had not delivered a completed screenplay at the start of production and only gave an outline pointing to sections of the book.
-Wolper called in David Seltzer for an uncredited rewrite after Dahl left for creative differences.
-Wolper promised to produce Seltzer's next film for his lack of a credit as they needed to maintain credibility by keeping Dahl's name attached to the production.
+Wolper called in David Seltzer for an uncredited rewrite after Dahl left over creative differences.
+Wolper promised to produce Seltzer's next film One Is a Lonely Number (1972) for his lack of a credit as they needed to maintain credibility by keeping Dahl's name attached to the production.
 Also uncredited were several short humorous scenes by screenwriter Robert Kaufman about the Golden Ticket hysteria.
-Changes to the story included Wonka's character given more emphasis over Charlie; Slugworth, originally a minor character who was a Wonka industry rival in the book, was reworked into a spy so that the film could have a villain for intrigue; a belching scene was added with Grandpa and Charlie having "fizzy lifting drinks"; and the ending dialogue.
+Changes to the story included Wonka's character given more emphasis over Charlie, Slugworth, originally a minor character who was a Wonka industry rival in the book, reworked into a spy so that the film could have a villain for intrigue, the absence of Mr. Bucket, a belching scene added with Grandpa Joe and Charlie having "fizzy lifting drinks", the walnut-shelling squirrels changed to golden-egg-laying geese, and the ending dialogue.

+Seltzer also created a recurring theme that had Wonka quote from various literary sources, such as Arthur O'Shaughnessy's Ode, Oscar Wilde's The Importance of Being Earnest, Samuel Taylor Coleridge's The Rime of the Ancient Mariner and William Shakespeare's The Merchant of Venice.
+After completing the screenplay, Seltzer was exhausted and went on vacation to a remote cabin in Maine.
+However, while filming the final scene, Stuart was unhappy with the ending having Dahl's version of Grandpa Joe just exclaiming "Yippee!"
+The director tracked down the writer to the only phone in the area which was attached to a tree.
+By chance, Seltzer was passing and answered the call.
+Stuart told him to think up an ending quickly as the production was waiting at great expense.
+Seltzer could only recall the overused phrase to fairytale endings therefore reworked Wonka's final line to Charlie: "Don't forget what happened to the man who suddenly got everything he always wanted? ...
+He lived happily ever after."